Mandrage: History

-Early days: 2001–04
+Early days: 2001–2004

 In 2001, the fathers of Vít Starý and Matyáš Vorda, who were in a band called Mediterian, encouraged their sons to come on stage and perform a few songs together.
 The two boys, who were introduced by the band's vocalist as Mandraže (the spelling of which was later changed to Mandrage), decided to play one of their dads' songs as well as "Wonderwall" by Oasis.

 Between 2002 and 2003, the duo performed with some of their friends, none of whom stayed with the group for long, however.
 Starý and Vorda began writing original songs and took part in local music competitions.
 They eventually met Josef Bolan and Michal Faitl, both of whom were playing with other bands at the time.
 The foursome played several concerts together and in 2004, they were joined by František Bořík.

-Initial recordings and tours: 2005–10
+Initial recordings and tours: 2005–2010

 In 2005, Mandrage self-released their debut album, Říkala, že jí trápí cosi.
 A year later, they signed a record deal with Universal.
 In 2007, the group released their first major-label record, Přišli jsme si pro vaše děti.
 They were also nominated in the category Discovery of the Year at the Anděl Awards and the Óčko Music Awards.
 Mandrage opened for Peha that year and for Wanastowi Vjecy in 2008.
 In 2009, the group released their next album, titled Hledá se žena, preceded by an eponymous single.
 That year, they won the Óčko Music Awards in the Rock category.
-In 2010, the single "Hledá se žena" held first place on various music charts in Czechia, and the group embarked on their first major tour, named after the popular song.
+In 2010, the single "Hledá se žena" held first place on various music charts in the Czech Republic, and the group embarked on their first major tour, named after the popular song.
 The track also won nominations at various award shows, including the Anděl Awards and Óčko.